Greginkansas/-openhab-openhab1wiki/Raspberry-Pi-RC-Switch-Binding.md

 ***

 ### Introduction
-openHAB binding to manage remote controlled (RC) switches via a 433-MHz transmitter connected to a Raspberry Pi
+This binding enables the management of remote controlled (RC) switches via a 433-MHz transmitter connected to a Raspberry Pi.

 The binding can be used with a 433-MHz transmitter connected to a Raspberry Pi as described in the following assembly instruction: https://www.raspberrypi.org/forums/viewtopic.php?f=37&t=66946